Yes, America's Anchorman is away, and this is your undocumented anchor man.

 Everybody's clothing is made in China.

-If you took if you took uh i i if if if you if you took all the way all the Chinese clothing, the entire country would be walking around naked and we'd be able to see who'd who'd uh taken Abdul al-Rahim uh Hussein Mohammed Abda al-Nashiri's impotence drug, it'd be uh stabbing you in the face.
+If you took all the way all the Chinese clothing, the entire country would be walking around naked and we'd be able to see who'd take an Abdul al-Rahim Hussein Muhammad Abdel al-Nashiri's impotence drug.

-Uh where all we're all uh everything is made in China.
+We're all, everything is made in China.

 Everything is made in China, including Donald Trump's clothing line.

-But beyond that, I don't hold that so I don't hold that against him.
+But beyond that, I don't hold that, so I don't hold that against him.

 But I do hold this against him.